mkrul/pet-registry/documentation.md

 - Users table: added `admin:boolean` (default: false, null: false).
 This flag is used for authorization checks.
 Not exposed via public serializers and not mass-assignable via registration/profile endpoints.

+## Location Data Migration (November 6, 2025)

+- **Report Location Migration:** All location data has been migrated from reports to tip events
+  - Location fields (area, state, country, latitude, longitude, intersection) removed from reports table
+  - Initial report location is now stored as a tip event created automatically when a report is created
+  - Location updates should be done via tip submission, not report updates
+  - Report location is accessed via `lastSeenLocation` which pulls from the most recent tip with location data
+  - Search indexing uses cached tip location data from the most recent tip
+  - Initial report locations use privacy offset (0.0025 degrees) for coordinates
+  - Subsequent tip locations store exact coordinates (no privacy offset)

 ## API

 - No changes to registration or profile update params; `admin` is managed internally.
+- Report creation API still accepts location parameters, but stores them as tip events instead of on the report
+- Report update API no longer accepts location parameters
+- Report serializer returns `lastSeenLocation` instead of direct location fields

 ## Frontend